-This risk relates to the Company's ability to meet its long term plan and achieve its goals.
-Factors affecting strategic risk exposure include the Company's internal processes and systems as well as the macro-economic environment that could alter the Company's ability to meet these strategic targets.
-This includes the risk of loss due to an inadequate community rating system as the Company, in operation from 1957, has a disproportionate share of higher risk customers in the PMI market.
+This risk relates to Vhi Insurance's ability to meet its long term plan and achieve its goals.
+Factors affecting strategic risk exposure include Vhi Insurance's internal processes and systems as well as the macro-economic environment that could alter Vhi Insurance's ability to meet these strategic targets.
+This includes the risk of loss due to an inadequate community rating system as Vhi Insurance, in operation from 1957, has a disproportionate share of higher risk customers in the PMI market.
 Vhi Insurance believes that the RES in Ireland remains only partially effective and places insurers covering a disproportionate share of higher risk and less healthy policyholders at a competitive disadvantage.
-Changes in RES requires the approval of the EU Commission, with a new scheme set to come into operation in 2021.
+Changes in RES requires the approval of the EU Commission, with a new scheme set to come into operation in 2022.
+In 2020, the global pandemic increased short term strategic risk for many parts of the economy including Vhi's business.
+We anticipate the economic impact of COVID-19 to continue beyond the disruption of the pandemic itself (for example the extensive government support has to be paid for).
+There is a continuing risk that changes in public health provision as well as regulations and political developments could reduce access to private healthcare.
+This, with the risks of economic contraction and higher healthcare costs, present threats to the attractiveness and affordability of PMI and the size of the market.